Sylius/Sylius/bundles/SyliusThemeBundle/your_first_theme.rst

 Themes location and definition
 ------------------------------

-Themes should be added to ``app/themes`` directory by default.
-Each theme should define configuration file called ``theme.json``.
+Private themes should be added to ``app/themes`` directory by default.
+Every theme should have a default confguration located in ``composer.json`` file.
+The only required parameter is ``name``, but it is worth to define other.
-It's structure has two required parameters - ``name`` and ``logical_name``.
-Example:

 .. code-block:: json

     {
-      "name": "Human-readable name",
+      "name": "vendor/default-theme"
-      "logical_name": "vendor/theme-name"
     }

-When adding, modifying or removing theme, it's necessary to rebuild the container (same as adding new translation files in Symfony2) by clearing the cache (`app/console cache:clear`).
+When adding or removing theme, it's necessary to rebuild the container (same as adding new translation files in Symfony2) by clearing the cache (`app/console cache:clear`).

 Theme structure
 ---------------